-Molecular model of restoration of cognition in aging with NMN
+Molecular model of restoration of cognition in aging

 Scientists from Washington University School of Medicine in St. Louis, Missouri obtain data from a study to propose a model of age-related cognitive decline.
 According to the model, nicotinamide mononucleotide (NMN) consumption improves symptoms associated with age-related cognitive decline in mice.